 The basic cost of a U.S. Certification application is:

--- $90 for AIRS members (Depending on your level of membership, you may qualify for additional discounts -- see application form for details)
+-- $95 for AIRS members (additional membership discounts may apply -- see application form for details)

 -- $250 for non-members